 If a citrus press is used, the drink can be enjoyed for up to three days if refrigerated.
 On the other hand, if your preferred tool is the centrifugal juicer, it could last until the next day.
-The quality of your juice is also dependant on the type of oranges you used.
+The quality of your juice is also dependent on the type of oranges you used.
 Were they fresh?
 Sweet or a bit bitter?
 The type of oranges will inevitably affect not only the taste but also the storage time.

 For the boxed orange juice, the expiry date is indicated either at the top or bottom.
 If unsealed, you can have it for a couple of months.
 When opened, there are instructions on the pack stating the number of days you should consume it.

 Indicators of spoilt orange juice

 The sensitivity of the tongue is one amazing feature of the human body.
 The tip alone can detect the unworthiness of the juice.
 It might be sour or bitter.
-Even your one- year old will express disgust at the sip of the drink.
+Even your- year old will express disgust at the sip of the drink.
 Discard immediately to avoid stomach problems.

 If you open the fridge and detect a vinegar-like smell, chances are that the juice is spoilt or at the edge of going bad.

 Fresh juice will be deep orange.
 If you stored it in a transparent jug or bottle, discoloration will be visible.
 When you notice it has changed to a very pale color, likely, it won’t be fit for consumption.

 When rotten, an orange will normally develop mold.
 The same happens with fresh juice.
 The mold is seen floating in the bottle.
-For cartooned orange juice, pour a little amount in a clear glass and observe.
+For cartooned orange juice, pour a little amount into a clear glass and observe.
 If some particles are present, it may mean that the juice is unsuitable to drink.

 Proper orange juice storage

 In some cases, the problem could be in how we store our drinks.
 Here are some ways to ensure that a jug of freshly squeezed orange juice is safe.